Onefootball/swift-style-guide/README.markdown

 ### Class Subclasses

-Subclasses of specific type such as buttons, cells, controllers and so on should contain this information in their name.
+Subclasses of specific type such as buttons, cells, controllers and so on should contain this information at the end in their name.

 **Preferred:**